Dylan Carlson Player Props: Cardinals vs. Cubs

-Dylan Carlson -- with a slugging percentage of .208 in his past 10 games (including no home runs) -- will be in action for the St. Louis Cardinals versus the Chicago Cubs, with Justin Steele on the hill, on July 21 at 2:20 PM ET.
+The St. Louis Cardinals, including Dylan Carlson (.231 slugging percentage in past 10 games, including zero homers), take on starter Justin Steele and the Chicago Cubs at Busch Stadium, Thursday at 7:45 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Marlins.
+In his last game he had a hitless showing (0-for-2) against the Diamondbacks.

 Dylan Carlson Game Info & Props vs. the Cubs